 - Making monoclonal antibodies broadly accessible to communities most at risk of HIV/AIDS – What would it take?
 Partner: Global HIV Vaccine Enterprise at the International AIDS Society (IAS)

 - Global access pathways for monoclonal antibodies: Can COVID-19 pave the way?
 Partners: Wellcome and Unitaid

 - Innovative bio-therapeutics for COVID-19 – how can monoclonal antibodies for SARS-CoV-2 be made accessible in low-and middle-income countries?
 Partners: Department of Biotechnology (Ministry of Science and Technology, Government of India) and Wellcome

 - Enhancing regulatory and policy frameworks for monoclonal antibodies (mAb) in Africa: lessons learned from vaccines Partner: Wellcome

 Generating evidence for policy adoption

 With partners, IAVI is helping create an enabling environment for the adoption of future prevention products.
-With financial support from USAID and Wellcome, IAVI is working with the World Health Organization to develop guidance for product developers on the Preferred Product Characteristics for broadly neutralizing monoclonal antibodies for HIV prevention.
+With financial support from USAID and Wellcome, IAVI worked with the World Health Organization to develop guidance for product developers on the Preferred Product Characteristics for broadly neutralizing monoclonal antibodies for HIV prevention.
 By understanding the preferences and requirements of those using, implementing, financing, and procuring HIV prevention products early in development, IAVI and partners ensure products are developed to support eventual uptake.